EASS-HIT-PART-A-2025-CLASS-VIII/sim-device-control/sim-device/README.md

 ```bash
 ./run-docker.sh
 ```
+To stop the container gracefully, press ctrl+c or close the container via Docker Desktop.

 Notes:
 - The container is configured with `STOPSIGNAL SIGTERM`. `docker stop` sends SIGTERM, which the app handles gracefully.